ascrus/webfx/README.md

 ## Installation
 1. Download installation:
 [Windows 64 version 1.0](https://easydata.ru/download/easyworkspace/EasyWebFx_windows-x64_1_0.exe);
-2. Install the program in the specified directory
+2. Install the program in the specified directory;
-3. If necessary, edit in the installed directory EasyWebFx file engine.conf
+3. If necessary, edit in the installed directory EasyWebFx file engine.conf.

 ## Working with favorite sites
 * To add a site to favorites, open it from menu File/Open site and select from menu File/Save to favorites;